-Boom Oaxaca is an invitation to participate in conversations around Visibility, Transnationalism and Self Representation.
-An overdue exploration guided by the work of Narsiso Martinez and Tlacolulokos, who use self representation as an act of political rebellion, and as an autonomous approach to an ownership of culture.
-Grounded in the context of both Oaxaca and California, these artists create images of the often invisible liminal and marginal spaces, demanding attention and humanizing the experiences of their community.
-These images highlight how indigenous communities are not living in the traditional past but growing and adapting fluidly through their own culture.
+Boom Oaxaca is an invitation to participate in local and transnational conversations around food sovereignty and Indigenous sovereignty as issues that uniquely converge in the Central Valley’s Oaxaqueño community.
+Boom Oaxaca is guided by the work of Narsiso Martinez and Tlacolulokos, who use self-representation and visibility as an act of political rebellion, and as an autonomous approach to an ownership of culture.
+Grounded in the context of both Oaxaca and California, these artists create images of often invisibilized spaces, and in turn demand attention and humanize the experiences of their community.
+This exhibition is not just about representation, but about acknowledging communities that are reimagining their own futures, through art and cultural practices which are deeply rooted in the preservation of history and culture.

 March 4th-August 14th

 In Downtown Fresno

 and accompanying artists